XiugeChen/Password-Cracker/README.md

 arbitrary strings

 Password Description:
-Passwords 1 to 10 are all four characters, located in file "../resources/passwords/pwd4sha256" This 􏰁file contains 320 bytes.
+Passwords 1 to 10 are all four characters, located in file "./resources/hash_results/pwd4sha256" This 􏰁file contains 320 bytes.
 The rest 32 bytes are the SHA256 hash of password 1, the second 32 bytes are the hash of password 2 etc..

-Hashes 11 to 30 are all six character passwords, located in file "../resources/passwords/pwd6sha256" This 􏰁file contains 640 bytes and followed the same convention as the first file.
+Hashes 11 to 30 are all six character passwords, located in file "./resources/hash_results/pwd6sha256" This 􏰁file contains 640 bytes and followed the same convention as the first file.

 Several password breaking/generating technologies are being used here sequentially, the order of execution and detailed description of each methods are listed below:
 1. **dictionary attack**:

+This is the first approach will be used for attacking, because people are most likely to use passwords that are real daily-used words in English since they are the easiest to memorize.

-Some of common passwords () are provided from COMP30023.
+Some (9743) of common passwords are provided from COMP30023, stored in "./resources/passwords/common_passwords.txt".

-When performing dictionary attack, password length has to be specified, the program will check all the substrings of each password that has the same length.
+When performing dictionary attack, password length has to be specified, the program will go through all frequently used passwords stored in common_passwords.text and also check all the substrings of each password that has the specific length.

 2. **smart brute force attack**:

+Second approach, since some people are aware of insecurity of real-word password but don't want to come up random passwords that are hard to remember, so they used some substitution to "create" stronger passwords.
+Therefore, replacing passwords obtained from "common_passwords.text" with common substitutions will also generate passwords are more likely to be used.

-Within the dictionary attack, if the program fail to match the current stored password with hash results, then the program will also try smart brute force attack, which basically does the expansion that combines the following rules:
+Smart brute force basically does the expansion on dictionary words from "common_passwords.text" that combines the following rules:

 a.
-According to human common substitution convention, replace some character with its substitution, like n <-> m, n <-> h, i <-> |, i <-> 1, r <-> 2 and so on.
-All common substitution rules are stored at:
+According to human common substitution convention, replace some character with its substitution, like n <-> m, i <-> |, r <-> 2 and so on.

-"./resources/passwords/common_substitution".
+All common substitution rules are stored at: "./resources/passwords/common_substitution".

 b.
 Capitalize the first character.

-c. add punctuation at the start or end of password

-d. add number at the start or end of password

-3. **lazy brute force attack**:
+3. **Lazy brute force attack**:

-Try all possible combinations, currently only support specified password length 4.
+Lazy brute force is all about try all possible combinations of given char set, although it certainly is not as efficient as previous approach, there are still some tricks and strategies could be used:

+According to the analysis on common passwords in "common_passwords.text", most people like use a set of all numbers like birthdate, or a set of all lowercase alphabets like meaningful information, or a combination of alphabets and number as passwords.
+Therefore, instead of going through all possible combinations (including '~' ...), it is definitely more efficient to try a smaller range that might contain most of unrevealed passwords (ie. numbers and alphabets) first.
+So the execution sequence of lazy brute force attack is listed below:

+a. brute force on char set that only contains number.

+b. brute force on char set that only contains lowercase chars.

+c. brute force on char set that contains lowercase chars, numbers and uppercase chars.

+d.
+Lastly, try all possible combinations.

 For detailed description please look at resources/project_description.pdf